What is a career development plan?

 You don’t need HR certification to create a career plan for your team.
 Follow these steps:

-- Have a one-on-one conversation – Ask the employee about their career interests, goals, and preferred learning style.
+- Have a one-on-one conversation: Ask your employee about their career interests, goals, and preferred learning style.

 This shows your team that their development isn’t just talk—it’s a commitment.

-While career planning offers big benefits, it can also present some challenges:
+While career planning offers big benefits, it can also present some challenges in a small business context:

 How Homebase helps support career development